onqtam/headjack/src/introduction/others_cons.md

 TODO: time to finality matters for UX (for those anchoring to Bitcoin)

 TODO: Just publishing vector commitments (Merkle roots) as many other off-chain key management solutions are doing adds a lot more complexity and questions around making the committed data available & retrievable - putting as much as possible on-chain is a much simpler model.

+the complexity of the competitors is not encapsulated - instead anyone building around them would have to think about so much more edge cases, failure scenarios the simplest mental model would win

+Require educating end-users on complex crypto/web3 concepts

+Bearish on social recovery, multisigs and whatnot for billions of people - not scalable bearish on wallet-based authentication

+Historic record for the keys for every piece of content

+TODO: mention authentication flows somewhere - as a term

+> "With consumer products, simple and “wrong” beats complicated and “right.”" - [@naval](https://twitter.com/naval/status/1542651322532384768)